pandykad/Todo-List-Web-App/Readme.md

-# AngularJS project
+# An AngularJS project
 ## A basic TODO list webapp

-A basic TODO list webapp made to learn the basics of AngularJS Framework.
+A basic TODO list webapp implemented to learn the basics of AngularJS Framework.

 It consists of the following features :
 1.User can add new tasks.